pragatibhandari/nodemoviedb/README.md

 ## This project includes the following topics

-- Install PostgreSQL relational database
+- install PostgreSQL relational database
 - create database and tables using the SQL Shell (psql)
 - use PostgreSQL with Node.js and express
 - connect into database using Node.js